May 5, 2026

 Timeline, Approvals, and Change Log

 A change log with version history and comments provides visibility into what was updated and when.
-This level of tracking prevents confusion across teams and guarantees the final product reflects the agreed specifications.
+This level of tracking prevents confusion between teams and guarantees the final product reflects the agreed specifications.

 Creating a tech pack is about turning design ideas into factory-ready instructions.
 Here’s a step-by-step process that fashion teams can follow: